Islandora/documentation/docs/installation/docker/site-template/customizations.md

 ##### Set environment variables

-First, set the environment variable `SSH_DESTINATION` to the domain or IP you use to SSH into your machine.
+First, in your command line terminal, set the environment variable `SSH_DESTINATION` to the domain or IP you use to SSH into your machine.
 If you use a specific username to login, include that.
+Paste this with your updated value into your terminal:

 ```
 SSH_DESTINATION=you@your.isle.site
 ```

 You'll also need to use an available port on your local machine.
 If port 8080 is available on your local machine, you can map that port to the remote service.
-If 8080 isn't available on your machine, use another available port (e.g. 8888) and set `LOCAL_PORT` accordingly.
+If 8080 isn't available on your machine, use another available port (e.g. 8888) and set `LOCAL_PORT` accordingly in your terminal.

 ```
 LOCAL_PORT=8080